top of page

 Additional color is applied to the printed part, often by a professional spray-painting system.
 To get the desired output, the part is properly prepared through accurate cleaning and a clearcoat.

-CNC machined
+CNC Machined

 Polished